What Is an HMO?

 Your Health Partner

 As the primary member of your care team, your PCP plays a big role in helping you stay healthy.
-Here are some helpful tips to help you make the most of your PCP:
+Here are some tips to help you make the most of your PCP:

 • For emergencies.
 If your illness or injury is life-threatening, call 911 or go to the nearest emergency room.
 You don't have to stay in-network or get a referral.
 Just let your PCP know that you had an emergency as soon as you can.
 They’ll follow your treatment and manage your follow-up care.